whisperity/dotfiles/README.md

 At the beginning of this phase, the executing environment switches into a temporary directory.
-In most directives, `$TEMPORARY_DIR` can be used to refer to this directory.
+In most directives, `$TEMPORARY_DIR` can be used to refer to this directory when specifying a path.

 |   Action        | Arguments                    | Semantics                                                                                                    | Failure condition                                     |